toddcf/toddcf3/README.md

 - Header image (Cannon Beach).
 - Sign-Up Form overlay on header image.
+  - Button text says "Sign Up".
 - Full-width block for each book below this, which links out to those pages.

 ### Global Nav

-- Slide in from the side on mobile?
+- Slide in from the side on mobile.
-- Fixed on desktop?
-(Sticky on homepage?)
+- Fixed on desktop.
+(Sticky on homepage.)

 ### Catch Up To Myself | The Druggist